deadlyvipers/dojo_rules/introduction.md

 Hello, my name is Tiffany a.k.a.
 KarateTD
-My favorite Code School path is Groovy
+My favorite Code School path is Groovy and Ruby